gadjodilo83/frame_realtime_gemini_voicevision/README.md

 Drop in an alternative [Vosk model](https://alphacephei.com/vosk/models) to perform speech-to-text in a language other than English (`vosk-model-small-en-us-0.15` included).
 Frame only displays languages in a latin character set, so text might need to be tweaked before sending to Frame.
 The model name appears in `main.dart` and `pubspec.yaml`.

 As it uses a small (40MB) on-device model, there are limitations in vocabulary.
-Very long utterances can cause problems (also with text rendering at the moment) so it works best with a short pause between sentences.
+Very long utterances can cause problems (including offscreen text rendering at the moment) so it works best with a short pause between sentences.

 ### Frameshots, Screenshots
 ![Frameshot1](docs/frameshot1.png)